swiftsolves-msft/dtlelearnlab/Concepts/AAPSWF/README.md

 Still to Work On:

-Radzen WebApp Submit button does not POST HTTP to Web hook automation job

-Automation Orchestration Engine captures outputs, however need to be stored in Storage Table and use the student PIP to send to the student
+Radzen FrontEnd App - Update application on Submit button execute JS Code to capture email addess field and send to Azure Automation as a parameter in JSON Body.

+Update Orchestration coursecreate runbook to accept parameters email address, use captured email address in sending student jumpbox email.

+Store unique course creations in a NO SQL table for historical detail

 Avaliable: